Double Debiased Machine Learning Nonparametric Inference with Continuous Treatments: Numerical examples

 \subsection{Empirical illustration}

-We illustrate our method by reanalysing the Job Corps program in the United States, which was conducted in the mid-1990s.
-The largest publicly founded job training program targets disadvantaged youth.
+We illustrate our method by re-analyzing the Job Corps program in the United States, which was conducted in the mid-1990s.
+The Job Corps program is the largest publicly funded job training program, which targets disadvantaged youth.
 The participants are exposed to different numbers of actual hours of academic and vocational training.
 The participants' labor market outcomes may differ if they accumulate different amounts of human capital acquired through different lengths of exposure.
 We estimate the average dose response functions to investigate the relationship between employment and the length of exposure to academic and vocational training.
-As our analysis builds on \cite*{FFGN12ReStat}, \cite*{HHLP}, and \cite{Lee}, we refer the readers to the reference therein for further details of Job Corps.
+As our analysis builds on \cite{FFGN12ReStat}, \cite{HHLP}, and \cite{Lee}, we refer the readers to the reference therein for further details of Job Corps.

-We use the same dataset in \cite*{HHLP}.
+We use the same dataset in \cite{HHLP}.
 We consider the outcome variable ($Y$) to be the proportion of weeks employed in the second year following the program assignment.
 The continuous treatment variable ($T$) is the total hours spent in academic and vocational training in the first year.
-We follow the literature to assume the conditional independence Assumption~\ref{ACIACS}(i), meaning that selection into different levels of the treatment is random, conditional on a rich set of observed covariates, denoted by $X$.
-The identifying Assumption~\ref{ACIACS} is indirectly assessed in \cite*{FFGN12ReStat}.
+We follow the literature to assume the conditional independence Assumption~\ref{ACIACS}(a), meaning that selection into different levels of the treatment is random, conditional on a rich set of observed covariates, denoted by $X$.
+The identifying Assumption~\ref{ACIACS} is indirectly assessed in \cite{FFGN12ReStat}.
 Our sample consists of 4,024 individuals who completed at least 40 hours (one week) of academic and vocational training.
 There are 40 covariates measured at the baseline survey.
-Figure~\ref{HistT} shows the distribution of $T$ by a histogram, and Table~\ref{Tss} provides brief descriptive statistics.
+In the online supplementary appendix, Figure~S1 shows the distribution of $T$ by a histogram, and Table~S2 provides brief descriptive statistics. \